shivannis/xandr-docs-public/xandr-docs/digital-platform-api/multi-key-value-analytics-report.md

 ms.custom: digital-platform-api
 ---

-# Multi key value analytics report
+# Multi Key Value Analytics report

 The Multi Key Value Analytics report shows you the information associated with your network's defined targeting keys and values.
 This report helps seller need to view different keys associated with the same bid as a flat report and enables users to filter the report based on their keys.
 Currently, it is available to selected partners only (3 partners or 3 keys).